We need your help with the All Ireland Ladybird Survey!!

-The All Ireland Ladybird online survey is part of a research project on 'The status, threats, protection and conservation of ladybirds in Ireland'.
+The All Ireland Ladybird online survey is part of a research project on ‘The status, threats, protection and conservation of ladybirds in Ireland’.
 The research project is managed by Fota Wildlife Park and University College Cork.
 This citizen science online project is part of research towards a PhD degree and involves a wider group of participants.
-These are: Fota Wildlife Park; University College Cork; National Museums Northern Ireland (CEDAR); National Museum of Ireland; Dr Roy Anderson; www.biology.ie and the Irish Wildlife Trust.
+These are Fota Wildlife Park; University College Cork; National Museums Northern Ireland (CEDAR); National Museum of Ireland; Dr Roy Anderson and www.biology.ie.
 The project is funded by the Irish Research Council and Fota Wildlife Park.

 Why is this survey Important?

 - This survey helps to improve the understanding of the distribution of ladybirds in Ireland.

 - This research has been instigated primarily by the arrival of a non-native ladybird species the Harlequin ladybird.

 - The Harlequin ladybird preys on the larvae of native ladybirds and also outcompetes them for food.

 - An educational module for Fota Wildlife Park on ladybirds.

 - An understanding on the impact of an invasive species on native ladybirds.

 How can you help?